nasirdaneshiar/ToDoList/README.md

 # ToDoList

 ## Overview
 This is the infinity to do list project , it's mainly part of Complete Web Development Bootcamp course on udemy by doctor Angela.
-Yu but I've added login and register and some google OAuth for authentication and security and everyone can register and plan for his/her work.
+Yu but I've added login and register and google OAuth for authentication and security and everyone can register and plan for his/her work.

 ## Technologis
 this is the list of technologies has been used in this project: